cbrnr/python-intro-short/04-Functions/04-Functions.md

 many_args(a=10, b=5, h=-5)
 ```

-That way, arguments that should use their default values do not need to be passed to the function.
+That way, arguments that keep their default values do not need to be passed to the function.
 In addition, keyword arguments make it obvious which arguments we are actually passing.

 We can even mix positional and keyword arguments to optimize readability: